meltingmettle/uniqbeats/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 (1) Text Processing

-### Description: The musical content of MIDI files can be encapsulated in their respected CSV files.
+### Description: The musical content of MIDI files can be encapsulated in their respective CSV.
-CSV files can be converted into much simpler strings of symbols.
+CSV format can be converted into simpler strings of symbols.
 Symbolic abstraction: a given intelligence
 doesn't need to know what the concept of 'music' is, nor does it have to be able to appreciate the beauty
-of good music; rather, it just needs to see and learn the symbolic patterns behind the masterpieces in order
+of good music; it just needs to see and learn the symbolic patterns behind the masterpieces in order
-to ultimately be able to generate its own symbols, which we then reinterpret as CSV and ultimately MIDI files.
+to be able to generate its own symbols, which we then reinterpret as CSV and ultimately as MIDI files.

 ### Components: